nosqlbench/nosqlbench-preview-docs/site/content/reference/bindings/funcref_datetime.md

 determinism.
 This makes it possible to test systems which depend on UUIDs but which require determinism in test data.
 This is strictly for testing use.
 Breaking the universally-unique properties of UUIDs in production systems is a bad idea.
 Yet, in testing, this determinism is quite useful.

+## CqlDurationFunctions

+Map a long value into a CQL Duration object based on a set of field functions.

+- `long -> CqlDurationFunctions(Object: monthsFunc, Object: daysFunc, Object: nanosFunc) -> com.datastax.oss.driver.api.core.data.CqlDuration`
+  - *notes:* Create a CQL Duration object from the two provided field functions.
+The months field is always set to zero in this form.
+@param monthsFunc A function that will yield the months value
+@param daysFunc A function that will yield the days value
+@param nanosFunc A function that will yeild the nanos value

+- `long -> CqlDurationFunctions(Object: daysFunc, Object: nanosFunc) -> com.datastax.oss.driver.api.core.data.CqlDuration`
+  - *notes:* Create a CQL Duration object from the two provided field functions.
+The months field is always set to zero in this form.
+@param daysFunc A function that will yield the days value
+@param nanosFunc A function that will yeild the nanos value

 ## CurrentEpochMillis